Let’s Not Overlook Anthony Black, Who IS Leading Hogs Now

 "There is no update," Musselman said.
 "He's back in town, he's rehabbing with our trainers and our doctors.
 He's still in the same situation."

-Forget all those social media experts that have took a wild guess or repeated one from somebody else in the past week or so.
+Forget all those social media experts who have taken a wild guess or repeated one from somebody else in the past week or so.

 "He's not at practice," Musselman said.